adriapujol/portfolio/README.md

 # Adria Pujol Portfolio

 This is my portfolio.
-Design and implemented by myself.
+Designed and implemented by myself.

 ## Can see it live here: